cecitta/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays a confused smiley display a file
-Display the content of 2 files
+Display the last 10 lines